Zealand Pharma A/S (NASDAQ:ZEAL) Shares Gap Down to $18.30

-Shares of Zealand Pharma A/S (NASDAQ:ZEAL – Get Rating) gapped down prior to trading on Tuesday .
+Shares of Zealand Pharma A/S (NASDAQ:ZEAL – Get Rating) gapped down before the market opened on Tuesday .
 The stock had previously closed at $18.30, but opened at $17.21.
-Zealand Pharma A/S shares last traded at $17.05, with a volume of 25 shares trading hands.
+Zealand Pharma A/S shares last traded at $17.05, with a volume of 25 shares changing hands.

 Zealand Pharma A/S Stock Down 1.4 %

-Zealand Pharma A/S (NASDAQ:ZEAL – Get Rating) last announced its earnings results on Thursday, May 12th.
-The company reported ($0.63) earnings per share for the quarter, beating the consensus estimate of ($1.01) by $0.38.
-The business had revenue of $2.27 million during the quarter, compared to the consensus estimate of $9.03 million.
+Zealand Pharma A/S (NASDAQ:ZEAL – Get Rating) last posted its quarterly earnings results on Thursday, May 12th.
+The company reported ($0.63) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.01) by $0.38.
+The business had revenue of $2.27 million during the quarter, compared to analyst estimates of $9.03 million.
 Zealand Pharma A/S had a negative net margin of 380.22% and a negative return on equity of 89.90%.
 During the same period in the prior year, the firm earned ($0.94) earnings per share.
-As a group, research analysts forecast that Zealand Pharma A/S will post -3.53 EPS for the current fiscal year.
+As a group, analysts forecast that Zealand Pharma A/S will post -3.53 EPS for the current year.

 Institutional Trading of Zealand Pharma A/S